cekta/doc2test/doc/index.md

 Doc2Test is a tool that turns documentation in markdown into executable test suites.

+**Problem.**
 Many libraries have documentation with usage examples.
 It is the quickest way to get started with the library.
 But the code evolves and it may happen that the documentation gets outdated.
-Subtle changes in the API, typos, oversights can make the documentation erroneous and misleading.
-Doc2Test helps you test the documentation.
+Subtle changes in the API, typos, oversightscan make the documentation erroneous and misleading.

+**Solution.**
+You add annotations before code blocks in your documentation to set expectations.
+Doc2Test produces a test suite according to the expectations.

 ## Usage
 ```text